Persistent political instability and violence undermines a global rebound.

 - Jihadist violence rose overall by 20% in 2020.
 The majority of this activity was in conflict zones, such as Iraq, Syria, Afghanistan and Mali.

-London, 3 August 2021 - The 2021 Risk Maps report, finds that the Covid-19 pandemic both suppressed and aggravated terrorism and political violence risks in 2020.
-The unprecedented scale of state control, economic inequality and public anger over government handling of the pandemic will continue to play an influential part in growing global unrest.
+The 2021 Risk Maps report, finds that the Covid-19 pandemic both suppressed and aggravated terrorism and political violence risks in 2020.
+The unprecedented scale of state control, economic inequality and public anger over the government’s handling of the pandemic will continue to play an influential part in growing global unrest.

 Aon developed the 2021 Risk Maps in partnership with Continuum Economics and Dragonfly, which examine political risk, terrorism and political violence globally.
 Aon’s Risk Maps are designed to help firms better understand and navigate evolving the political risk and political violence exposures created by these uniquely challenging risks.
 In today’s complex geopolitical and economic environment, the maps enable clients to identify and track the different sources and degrees of risk, assisting businesses in planning and protecting assets, contracts and loans that could be adversely affected.